 Databaseinit Initializes the Database object.
 Database.check_column Checks if a column exists in a given table.
-Database.check_table Checks if a table exists.
+Database.check_empty_table Checks whether a table is empty or not Database.check_table Checks if a table exists.
 Database.close Closes the connection to the database.
 Database.config Loads the configuration.
 Database.connect Connects to the database.
+Database.create_aggregate_view Creates a set of aggregate views in a given table.
+Database.create_database Creates a database named db_name.
 Database.create_timescale_db Creates a TimescaleDB table.
-Database.new_column Creates a new column in a given table.
-Database.new_entry Inserts data into a given table.